-Chiang Mai has always been a melting pot of cultural characteristics of the different ethnic communities in the area, with many of them (especially in the highlands and more remote valleys) certain characteristics and customs have been preserved to this day.
-The most important religion here is Buddhism, whose over 200 temples also dominate the appearance of the city.
-The best time to travel to Thailand for a vacation in the north are the months of November to April with little rain.
-The most frequent precipitation falls from July to September.
-The average temperatures are around 25 ° C, but they can fall into single digits during the winter months.
-At the end of the dry season (March, April, May), poor exchange weather conditions can impair the breathing air due to widespread slash and burn in the surrounding area.
+Chiang Mai has always been a melting pot for the different cultures and ethnic communities found in the area, but many of them, especially in the highlands and more remote mountain valleys, still retain their tradition cultures and customs.
+Buddhism, like everywhere in Thailand, is the dominant religion and its 200 temples are imprinted on everyone’s image of the city.
+The best time to travel to Thailand for a vacation in the north are the months of November to April, when there is little rain.
+The most rain falls between July and September.
+Average daytime temperatures are around 30 ° C, but can fall into single digits at night during the winter months at higher elevations.

-Chiang Mai itself has been an important town since the early Middle Ages.
-It was founded in 1292 A.D. documented at the instigation of King Mengrai, whose former capital (of the Lan Na Kingdom) Chiang Rai, was difficult to defend due to the proximity of aggressive enemies.
-Several relocations of the royal seat in quick succession before the construction of the new capital (Chiang Mai literally means: new city) did not help to achieve the desired stability.
-As a result, Chiang Mai received not only real city walls but also a surrounding moat in front of it and also became the location of the powerful Lan Na armed forces.
-Lan Na kings dominated the region for a long time and the empire experienced its greatest expansion in the 15th century under King Thilokaraj.
-Constant wars and skirmishes with the neighboring Burmese and Laotians often shifted the actual border,
+Chiang Mai itself has been an important town since the 13th century AD.
+It was founded in 1292 A.D. documented at the instigation of King Mengrai, whose former capital of the Lan Na Kingdom, Chiang Rai, was difficult to defend due to the proximity of aggressive enemies, and the capital was moved several times before settling in Chiang Mai.
+(Chiang Mai literally means: new city).
+With strong city walls and a deep moat, it became the base for the powerful Lan Na armies and Lan Na kings dominated the region for many decades and the city experienced its greatest expansion in the 15th century under King Thilokaraj.

-With the early Thai kingdoms of Sukhothai and Ayutthaya, there were only rarely peaceful phases in the medieval history of Lan Na.
-An 18-year war between Lan Na and Ayutthaya (1456 - 1474 A.D.) weakened both sides and prevented the civilizations involved from flourishing.
-It mainly revolved around the area of the early medieval Sukhothai, where the traces of war on the former sanctuaries and buildings of the time can still be traced.
-Lan Na was the preferred prey of the belligerent Burmese until the 18th century and was rarely independent in the future.
-A permanent liberation from Burmese oppression was only possible with Siamese help from 1774 A.D., from then on Lan Na was a region with increasingly declining autonomy from Siam, the predecessor of today's Thailand.
-Since 1899 all former Lan Na districts belonged to Siam.
+Almost constant wars with the early Thai kingdoms of Sukhothai and Ayutthaya, meant there were few periods for Lan Na.
+An 18-year war between Lan Na and Ayutthaya (1456 - 1474 A.D.) weakened both sides and prevented both kingdoms from flourishing.
+Much of the fight revolved around Sukhothai, where the traces of war on the ruins of temples and other buildings can still be seen.
+Lan Na was also always under threat from attack by the Burmese and until the 18th century it enjoyed little independence.
+Permanent liberation from Burmese oppression was only possible with Siamese help in 1774 A.D and from then on Lan Na had ever declining autonomy from Sia, and was absorbed into Siam in 1899.

-As early as 1296, Chiang Mai was named the capital of his Lan-Na empire by the legendary King Mangrai.
-It would be more than 400 years before Chiang Mai actually became part of Thailand, and even then the proud residents were largely autonomous from Bangkok and still retain their distinct charter and speech.
+As early as 1296, Chiang Mai was named the capital of his Lan-Na empire by the legendary King Mangrai and it would be more than 400 years before Chiang Mai actually became part of Thailand, and even then, the proud residents were largely autonomous from Bangkok and still retain their distinct charter and speech.

-Many of the temples from this period are located in Chiang Mai's old town, which is separated from the rest of the city by a moat, but can be reached in many places by bridges.
+Many of the temples from this period are located in Chiang Mai's old town, within the old city wall and moat